thegymnasium/seemingly-seamless/slides-intro.md

 ![Gymnasium catalog, March 2016.](img/gym-catalog-detail-2016-1920w.png)

-Notes: a sample of Gymnasium a decade ago.
+Notes: (Roman) a sample of Gymnasium a decade ago.

+(Justin chimes in, asks for zooms)

 ---